iterative/dvc.org/content/docs/start/experiments/experiment-versioning.md

 You can start using DVC to version your experiments without leaving your Jupyter Notebook.
 There are no logins, servers, databases, or UI to spin up.
+Every
-Every experiment will be versioned **without cluttering your repo**, unlike saving each run to a separate directory or creating a Git branch for each.
+<abbr>DVC experiment</abbr> will be versioned **without cluttering your repo**,
+unlike saving each run to a separate directory or creating a Git branch for each.

 ## Enable Versioning